Last Updated: 02/24/22 | February 24th, 2022

 Minimal Hostel Berlin at a glance:

-- Located in a trendy neighborhood with lots of bars nearby
+• Located in a trendy neighborhood

-Beds from 25 EUR, private rooms from 70 EUR.
+Beds from 27 EUR, private rooms from 116 EUR.

 Berlin has hundreds of hostels spread throughout this giant city.
 I’ve been visiting Berlin for years and have stayed at some terrible and amazing places.
 Instead of spending hours trying to figure out where to stay, this list of the best hostels in Berlin will cut out the time for you.